-Realistically by the time you find a lender, prepare all documentation, submit an application and negotiate terms to pay for materials to take on a new project, it may be too late.
+Realistically by the time you find a lender, prepare all documentation, submit an application and negotiate repayment terms to pay for materials to take on a new project, it may be too late.
 Instead of a construction loan, with Billd, the term’s negotiation and paperwork are already done for you, so you can simply purchase the materials and get to work.
 Billd specializes in helping contractors in the construction industry, so their solution is tailored to your business needs.

 Is A Building Loan The Same as a Construction Loan?

-No. A building loan is financing for the purchase of an existing building, a new building entirely, or to make additions to a property.
-A construction loan is the purchase of a contractor’s building supply like construction materials and equipment.
-Same as with a construction loan, Billd could be an excellent alternative to building loans.
+No. A building loan is financing to purchase an existing building, a new building entirely, or to make additions to a property.
+A construction loan is the purchase of a contractor’s building supplies like construction materials and construction equipment.

 How Contractors Can Finance Building Materials Supplies

-There are four ways contractors can finance building materials supplies.
+There are four ways contractors can finance building materials supplies for a construction business.